Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 - **Open-Source:** Community-driven with frequent updates and GitHub support.
 - **Multi-Language Support:** Available in 38+ languages with active translations.

-## Welcome to Stirling-PDF
+## Welcome to Stirling PDF

 :::tip Upgrading from V1?
 See the **[Migration Guide](./Migration/Overview)** for what's new and how to upgrade smoothly.
 :::

-Stirling-PDF is a locally hosted web application that allows you to perform various operations on PDF files.
+Stirling PDF is a locally hosted web application that allows you to perform various operations on PDF files.
 With 60+ tools, flexible deployment options, and enterprise features, it's the comprehensive PDF solution for individuals and organizations.

 ---